OfficeDev/office-js-docs-pr.pt-br/docs/excel/pnp-open-in-excel.md

 ### <a name="how-the-sample-works"></a>Como funciona o exemplo

 O código de exemplo usa o SDK OOXML para inserir o complemento Script Lab no documento do Excel que você escolher.
-As informações a seguir são retiradas da [ **seção Sobre o código**](https://github.com/OfficeDev/Office-OOXML-EmbedAddin/blob/master/README.md) no arquivo leia-me.
+The following Information is taken from the [ **About the code** section](https://github.com/OfficeDev/Office-OOXML-EmbedAddin/blob/master/README.md) in the readme file.

 O arquivo **Home.aspx.cs:**